Admission to practice law

 An admission to practice law is occupational licensing required to practice law.
-In jurisdictions with two types of lawyer, as with barristers and solicitors, barristers must gain admission to the bar whereas for solicitors there are distinct practising certificates.
+In jurisdictions with two types of lawyers, as with barristers and solicitors, barristers must gain admission to the bar whereas for solicitors there are distinct practising certificates.

 Becoming a lawyer is a widely varied process around the world.
 Common to all jurisdictions are requirements of age and competence; some jurisdictions also require documentation of citizenship or immigration status.
 However, the most varied requirements are those surrounding the preparation for the license, whether it includes obtaining a law degree, passing an exam, or serving in an apprenticeship.
 In English, admission is also called a law license.
-Basic requirements vary from country to country, as described below.
+Basic requirements vary from country to country.

-In some jurisdictions, after admission the lawyer needs to maintain a current practising certificate to be permitted to offer services to the public.
+In some jurisdictions, after admission, the lawyer needs to maintain a current practising certificate to be permitted to offer services to the public.